Art & Design

 Secret gardens and traditional tea

 Outside the gallery walls is the almost-hidden Nezu Garden, one of Tokyo's best spots to unwind.
 The 17,000 square meters of rolling hills and trees make for a true oasis in the middle of fast-paced Tokyo.
-The garden has been carefully landscaped to embody the natural beauty of the Japanese mountains, suggesting the mysterious valleys and winding water streams of Nezu's home in Yamanashi Prefecture and includes four very distinctive tea houses.
+The garden has been carefully landscaped to embody the natural beauty of the Japanese mountains, and includes four very distinctive tearooms.

-Although the tea houses aren't open to the public, you can still have a relaxing drink in picturesque surroundings by visiting the beautifully designed Nezucafe, which features modern Japanese architecture and full-length picture windows framing the gardens outside.
-Try the matcha and sweets set for a traditional tea time break.
+Although the tearooms aren't open to the public, you can still have a relaxing drink in picturesque surroundings by visiting the beautifully designed Nezucafe, which features modern Japanese architecture and full-length picture windows framing the gardens outside.
+Visit to enjoy a traditional tea time.